tylerd/HOL-ScalingWindowsAzureWebSites/HOL.md

 1. Open a Windows Explorer window and browse to the lab’s **Source** folder.

-1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.
+1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment and check the dependencies.

 1. If the User Account Control dialog is shown, confirm the action to proceed.

->**Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
-Every predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
-The procedures in this lab describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
-If you choose a different settings collection for your development environment, there may be differences in these procedures that you need to take into account.
->
->Make sure you have checked all the dependencies for this lab before running the setup.

 ---
 <a name="Exercises"/>